instructor-ai/instructor/docs/prompting/zero_shot/re2.md

     **[ Critical Thinking Prompt  ]**

-We can implement this in Instructor pretty simply.
+We can implement this using `instructor` as seen below.

 ```python hl_lines="20-21"
 import instructor